Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: Discussion

 Observationally we still have very few Ly$\alpha$ detections at $z\gtrsim8$, with results mostly revealing upper limits \citep[e.g.,][]{Bunker2023b,Curtis-Lake2023,Fujimoto2023,Nakajima2023,Harikane2024}.
 If large bubbles are present, we should begin to find signatures of them in Ly$\alpha$ datasets with {\it JWST}.
 We can use our $z\simeq5-6$ distributions to investigate the range of Ly$\alpha$ lines that are likely to be found at $z\gtrsim8$.
 We consider a range of bubble sizes likely to be common at such high redshifts ($0.1$, $0.3$, and $0.5$~pMpc), assuming the neutral fraction is very large (i.e., $x_{\rm{HI}}>0.8$).
 The IGM will strongly attenuate Ly$\alpha$ at $z\gtrsim8$, so the galaxies that do present Ly$\alpha$ are likely those that would appear as the very strongest line emitters (EW $>50$~\AA) at $z\simeq5-6$.
 We thus consider Ly$\alpha$ profiles from our $z\simeq5-6$ composites as our input ``intrinsic'' models prior to attenuation from the IGM H~{ I} damping wing.
 We use both a moderate EW Ly$\alpha$ composite (EW $=50-100$~\AA) and one that includes extremely strong Ly$\alpha$ (EW $=100-500$~\AA).
-The composites are derived following the procedures described in Section~\ref{sec:lya_offset} (the stronger Ly$\alpha$ composite is shown in Fig.~\ref{fig:comp_spec}).
-Both stacks reveal roughly similar profiles, with Ly$\alpha$ peaked at redshifted velocity of $\simeq210$~km~s$^{-1}$.
+The composites are derived following the procedures described in Section~\ref{sec:lya_offset}.
+Both stacks reveal roughly similar profiles, with Ly$\alpha$ peaked at redshifted velocity of $\simeq210$~km~s$^{-1}$ (black dotted lines in Fig.~\ref{fig:lya_bubble}).
 We then apply the H~{ I} damping wing opacity to these profiles, assuming our three different ionized bubble sizes.
 In this simple model, we assume that H~{ I} transitions from fully ionized to fully neutral at the bubble radius.

 The results are shown in Fig.~\ref{fig:lya_bubble}.
 Here we focus on the moderate EW Ly$\alpha$ composite (EW $=50-100$~\AA), but the results do not differ if we were instead to adopt the stronger Ly$\alpha$ composite.
 Both have similar line profiles and thus will have comparable attenuation from the IGM damping wing.
 We see that the Ly$\alpha$ transmission tracks the bubble size, increasing from $\mathcal{T}_{{\rm Ly}\alpha}=0.20$ ($R=0.1$~pMpc) to $0.33$ ($R=0.3$~pMpc), and finally to $0.44$ ($R=0.5$~pMpc).
 The IGM damping wing removes preferentially more flux near the line center, which can shift the emergent Ly$\alpha$ profile to higher velocities.
 This is most prominent in galaxies situated in the smallest bubbles.
 In the mock Ly$\alpha$ spectrum, we see that in the $R=0.1$ pMpc bubble the peak velocity shifts from $210$~km~s$^{-1}$ to $328$~km~s$^{-1}$.
 Even if we consider an input Ly$\alpha$ profile with small velocity offset of $\simeq100$~km~s$^{-1}$ (i.e., consistent with the lowest Ly$\alpha$ velocity offsets seen in our $z\simeq5-6$ sample), we still find that in the $R=0.1$ pMpc bubble the peak velocity shifts to $\gtrsim300$~km~s$^{-1}$.
 In the $R=0.3$ and $0.5$~pMpc bubbles, this effect is less significant given the reduced IGM opacities associated with these bubble sizes.